raymondworkshop/old.myblog/_posts/language/2020-01-01-notes-tv-shows-friends.md

 abstract: "notes about TV shows like 'Friends'"
 ---

+#### S03E15
+> there is a 'g' in there

+He totally **gets me** (对我着迷)

+we're **having second thoughts** about our copying needs.

+> Sergei said **it took the germans six weeks to get all the way across it**.

+this is **the extent of my knowledge on the subject**. (我只知道这么多)

+You're not listening to me.
+I don't have time to stop.

+> Look, about what happened earlier,

+> what do u want from me?

+> I cannot keep having this same fight over and over again, Ross.
+No, you're making this too hard
+> Fine, Let's take a break, Let's cool off. okay?

+>
+> Hi, look, I was jsut gonna leave a message, isn't tonight your big anniversary dinner?
+> Rach?
+Are you okay?
+> **You wanna talk?
+I mean I can come over**.
+> All right.
+I'm coming over and I'm bringing chinese food.

 #### S03E12
 That's pretty much all I'm looking for from these people.